fshchudlo/merge-it-hot/README.md

 - You can use provided `Dockerfile` to build an image and run it with provided ENV variables identical to variables specified in `.env.example` described above
 - Please, be aware that _service is stateful_ since it caches channels info.
-State stored in memory ( see `SlackGatewayCachedDecorator`).
-In memory caching used to keep implementation simple and efficiently serve hundreds of pull requests.
+State stored in memory ( see `SlackAPIAdapterCachedDecorator`).
+In memory caching used to keep implementation simple, it efficiently serves hundreds of pull requests.
 In case of service restart, cache will be gracefully restored.
-However, if you need to run multiple instances or experience `Slack API` request limits exceeding, you will need to provide some external cache.
+However, if you need to run multiple instances or experience `Slack API` requests limit exceeding, you will need to provide some external cache.